slatedocs/slate/source/includes/_users.md

 | password  | string  | strong password               |

 <aside class="success">
 Remember — You need to be valid user to get authenticated.
-Try sign up API if you don't have account yet.
+If you haven't registered to Rubberstamp yet, try register api.
 </aside>

 ## Register